 The second is a cupcake challenge, where teams develop their own custom cupcake and frosting flavor to be judged.

-5. Beer yoga or trampoline party
+5. Beer yoga, trampoline party or CrossFit

-For a less-traditional team-building activity, get everyone out of their comfort zones (and a little active).
+For a less traditional team-building activity, get everyone out of their comfort zones (and a little active).

 Or, check out Fargo Sky Zone, a trampoline park that frequently hosts corporate team-building events.
 Get in touch to see the type of bouncy fun they can plan with you.

-Don’t worry, they won’t have your team doing pull ups or ultra-heavy deadlifts (unless you’d like them to).
-At CrossFit Icehouse in Fargo, they’ll work with you to build an active team-building event to suit your needs and build the community.
+Another option is CrossFit Icehouse in Fargo, they’ll work with you to build an active team-building event to suit your needs and build the community.

 Like any community, Fargo has plenty of volunteering opportunities that work perfectly for team-building.
 Whether you want to help out United Way, work at the Great Plains Food Bank, or help out at the Red River Zoo, your team can do good and find a cause that fits your mission.